rspamd/rspamd.com/doc/fuzzy_storage.md

 `Algorithm` parameter specifies the algorithm for generating hashes from text parts of emails (for attachments and images [blake2b](https://blake2.net/) is always used).

-Initially, rspamd used merely siphash algorithm.
-However, it has some performance issues, especially on obsolete hardware (CPU until Intel Haswell).
-Therefore it could be better to use another algorithms when creating a new storage:
+Initially, rspamd only supported the [siphash](https://en.wikipedia.org/wiki/SipHash) algorithm.
+However, that had some performance issues, especially on obsolete hardware (CPU models through to Intel Haswell).
+Support was later added for the following algorithms:

+* `mumhash`
 * `xxhash`
-* `mumhash`
 * `fasthash`

-For the vast majority of configurations we recommend to use `mumhash` or `fasthash` that shows an excellent performance on a wide variety of platforms.
-You can also evaluate the performance of different algorithms by compiling the tests set from rspamd sources:
+For the vast majority of configurations we recommend `mumhash` or `fasthash` (also called `fast`).
+These perform excellently on a wide variety of platforms, and `mumhash` is the current default for all new storage. `siphash` (also called `old`) is only supported for legacy purposes.

+You can evaluate the performance of different algorithms yourself by [compiling the tests set]({{ site.baseurl }}/doc/tutorials/writing_tests.html) from rspamd sources:

 ```
 $ make rspamd-test
 ```

-and run the test suite of different variants of hash algorithms on a specific platform:
+Run the test suite of different variants of hash algorithms on a specific platform:

 ```
 test/rspamd-test -p /rspamd/shingles
 ```

-**Important note:** it is not possible to change the parameter without losing all data in the storage, as only one algorithm can be used simultaneously for each storage.
-Conversion of one type of hash to another is impossible by design as a hash function cannot be reversed.
+**Important note:** Changing this parameter **will result in losing all data in the fuzzy hash storage**, as only one algorithm can be used simultaneously for each storage.
+Conversion of one type of hash to another is impossible by design, as a hash function cannot be reversed.

 ### Condition scripts for the learning